 Set out how much time and money each person will contribute and what you plan to pay in terms of salaries.
-This will help both you and external parties assess whether you have the right cost base in terms of personnel.
+This will help both you and external parties assess whether you have the right cost base for staffing.

 5. Your operations

-Include details of your current or planned location, costs and why you chose it.
+details of your current or planned location, costs and why you chose it

-Provide details of the facilities you require to produce your product or service.
-This should include both in-house facilities and any aspects of the business that have been outsourced.
+information about the facilities you require to deliver your product or service - this should include both in-house facilities and any aspects of the business that have been outsourced

-You should explain what systems you plan to use - for instance, stock control, quality control - across the business.
+the management and control systems you’ll use - for instance, stock control, quality control